Key Challenges:

 Custom Rule to Allow Requests Only from Browsers

-The system detected non-browser or headless requests when a WAF cookie was absent.
+AI engine detected the headless requests.
 The system only granted access to the origin when the request contained the WAF cookie.

 Geo-Fencing Rules:

-• Enabled additional modules to detect and block requests concerning Tor nodes & data centers.
+- Auto enabling of additional modules to detect and block requests concerning Tor nodes & data centers

 Deployed Custom Rules to Block Anonymous Proxy

-A rule was implemented to detect and block harmful bot requests attempting to access the blacklisted URIs.
-This was done by analyzing the trend of attack requests over a period of time.
+A rule was implemented by the managed services team to detect and block harmful bot requests attempting to access the blacklisted URIs.
+This was done by going through the notifications they received from the AI engine after analyzing the incoming traffic.

 Results:

-• Successfully blocked all the bot traffic at the WAF level, and valid business users were forwarded to the application server.
+- Successfully blocked all the bot traffic at the WAF level, and only valid business users were forwarded to the application server.

 Charts: